MattCarothers/uhp/README.md

     }
 }
 ```

+See [configs/pop3.yml](pop3.yml) for a more fully-featured POP3 honeypot.

 Additional elements (see Dynamic Output and Advanced Configuration below):
 * match_case - (rule) This flag makes the regex match case sensitive.
 * tags - (rule/global) An array of tags to add to the log